 Implications and Consequences

-- Free Speech: INAC’s alleged surveillance of Blackstock in her personal and professional life raises serious concerns about intimidation, breach of privacy and personal attacks on individuals who are critical of government policy.
+- Free Speech: AANDC’s surveillance of Blackstock in her personal and professional life raises serious concerns about intimidation, breach of privacy and personal attacks on individuals who are critical of government policy.
 This type of scrutiny can make individuals vulnerable to government retaliation simply on the basis of their political opinions.
-It can also create a “chill effect” that causes other Canadians to fear to express opinions that are critical of government policies and decisions.
+It can also create a “chill effect” that causes Blackstock and other Canadians to fear to express opinions that are critical of government policies and decisions.
 The government’s refusal to make an undertaking to cease its surveillance of Blackstock exacerbates this sense of intimidation, fear and chill effect.

-- Democracy: If true, the allegations of retaliation and reprisal by INAC officials suggest that community members/organizations risk suffering adverse consequences if they challenge discriminatory government policies.
+- Democracy & Rule of Law: If true, the allegations of retaliation and reprisal by AANDC officials suggest that community members or organizations risk suffering adverse consequences if they challenge discriminatory government policies.
 Reprisal is against the law under the Canadian Human Rights Act.

 Date updated: 1 November 2012